 Water.
 Not really sure why, but my grandmother’s recipe called for just a few tablespoons.
 Therefore, I still add it.

 Melting Chocolate.
 It is nice to have a chocolate that is made for melting.
-However, I have successfully made this many times using chocolate chips.
+However, I have successfully made this many times using chocolate chips as my melted chocolate.
+Just melt in the microwave for the fastest method; heating up 1 minute at a time stirring between.
+Here is a bit more information on melting chocolate in the microwave.

 Easy Homemade English Toffee Recipe Success

-Use a kettle.
+Use a large heavy saucepan.
 I just use my 6 Quart soup kettle.

 It is best to use a wooden or bamboo spoon for this recipe because once you start stirring, you need to keep the spoon in the mixture.
-If you keep taking the spoon out and placing it back in, the mixture will become grainy.
+Once the mixture starts to boil, I stir constantly and frequently scrape the sides of the pan.
+If you keep taking the spoon out and placing it back in, the mixture will become grainy with sugar crystals.

 Use a candy thermometer.
 The readings on the thermometer will help you know when you have reached hard crack for sure.
 This is important, because anything less will leave this toffee rather chewy and sticky.
 Someone will be sure to pull out a filling.
 Therefore, if you make sure that you cook this to hard crack, it is easy to eat.
 It only takes about 20 minutes of time to get to that stage.

 Once the butter is melted, add the sugar, light corn syrup, water, and vanilla.
 Continue to cook and stir continuously for about 20 – 30 minutes.
-Cook until this reaches 300˚ F.
+Cook until this reaches 300˚ F, the hard crack stage.
+While you can check to see if this has reached the hard crack stage by placing a little bit in a bowl of ice water, the thermometer lets you know exactly where your temperature is at.
+If you only cook this to the soft crack stage, it will be very chewy and not very pleasant to eat.

 Make sure that the nuts are finely chopped.
 I like to use the pre-ground nuts if I can find them.
 Just saves time.